Sugovlad/realo/Readme.md

 - node 16

 ## Fetching and setup project

-To fetch all projects you need to clone base repo https://github.com/Sugovlad/realo.git After that you need to run gradle it will fetch all services in appropriate folder.
-Services should be on the same level and inside realo project.
+To fetch all projects, clone the base repository from [https://github.com/Sugovlad/realo.git].
+After cloning, run Gradle, which will fetch all services into the appropriate folder.
+Ensure that the services are on the same level and inside the ReaLo project.
+To run the projects, execute docker-compose up.
-To run projects run docker compose up

 ## Services

 ## Foreword

-Services doesn't have any security level.
-All containers except gateway running in local network and can't be accessed from the outside.
-No hash function used for password, and it save as it is since no security is set up
+The services do not have any security level.
+All containers, except the gateway, are running on a local network and cannot be accessed from the outside.
+No hash function is used for passwords, and they are saved as is, since no security setup is implemented.

-Allowed all cors polices and just skipped.
-As Db used mysql.
-Ui is written in react-js.
-For java services used java 17 and spring boot 3.2.1.
+All CORS policies are allowed and just skipped.
+MySQL is used as the database.
+The UI is written in React.js.
+For Java services, Java 17 and Spring Boot 3.2.1 are used.

 ### Admin Service